How to buy international shares in Australia (in 2025)

 Expect to see a dashboard with features such as current share prices and changes over time and options to buy, sell or research.

-With the big banks and other trading accounts geared towards beginners, you may find tutorials and introductory material to help acquaint you with the available features.
+You may even find tutorials and introductory material to help acquaint you with the available features.

 Finder survey: Which countries have Australians bought overseas stock in?